 Are you growing inventory to meet the increasing sales demand?
 Don’t diminish your profit growth by losing inventory along the way.
-Remember, loss of inventory directly affects your bottom line!
-There is nothing more embarrassing then telling your customer you have the product only to find out that your quantity on hand is wrong.
+Remember, loss of inventory directly affects your bottom line profits.
+Not to mention that there is nothing more embarrassing then telling your customer you have the product only to find out you were out of stock.
 You lost the sale, looked unreliable in front of the customer and reduced your profits; all because your inventory controls were inadequate.

 “Shrink” can be minimized and controlled through effective procedures and follow up.
 When I started learning how to manage inventory it was a paper and pen exercise.
 Microfiche was high tech in those days.
 Fortunately, the inventory systems improved and we were expected to maintain a very low shrink, usually 1% or less.
 Even with the best systems in the world, you still must have a culture of inventory management to truly drive sales and profits.

 If your organization is struggling with inventory issues here are a four proven inventory concepts to consider:

 Emphasis.
 What’s your culture?
 Do you have the proper emphasis on inventory?
 Be honest with yourself - does the entire team help control inventory from supply chain through the sales process, or is it one of those duties that seems to get overlooked?
 The team needs to fully understand the impact to sales and growth that professional inventory management supports.

 Training!
 Everyone has a basic concept of inventory concerns.
 Shrink, Turns, cycle counts.
 But if the team understands the 101’s and 202’s then the expectations for solid controls seem natural.
 Train in the culture!